Debravation: Background

 Speaking of the album, Harry told Melody Maker in 1993, "The album I originally wanted to make was quite different from the one that came out in the end.
 There were lots of people involved in producing and arranging it and it became perhaps a bit too polished.
 It was supposed to be a lot more raw.
 It's come out kind of interesting, though."

-Single releases

-The first single from the album was the dance track "I Can See Clearly", which reached No. 23 in the UK.
-The second single, ballad "Strike Me Pink", had a controversial promotional video that was banned for being too disturbing – it featured a man in a glass tank filled with water, as Harry sits and watches him drown.